Best exercise bikes 2025: for home workouts and spin classes, all tested and rated

 Reasons to avoid

-Concept2 is a big name in gym equipment, with its rowing machines considered the gold standard and this accuracy is carried over into the Concept2 BikeErg exercise bike.
+Concept2 is a big name in gym equipment, with its rowing machines considered the gold standard, and this accuracy is carried over into the Concept2 BikeErg exercise bike.
 Its PM5 power meter measures a host of metrics to give repeatable values from its fan-based resistance unit.

-Read more: Concept 2 BikeErg review
+Read our full Concept 2 BikeErg review

 Specs table